Planckian charged black holes and their cosmological ramifications: Introduction

 Similar phenomenology with the smeared-like anysotropic matter fluid can be attained through other approaches, such as generalized uncertainty principle effects \cite{Nic12,CMN15,KKM+19}, string T-duality \cite{NSW19,GaN22,GKN22} and holographic screens \cite{NiS14}.
 All these black hole spacetimes possess an inner repulsive core while recovering general relativity at low energies.
 Furthermore, other intriguing models involve purely quantum mechanical description of microscopic black holes, provided they respect the classical limit of general relativity.
 Some of these models are governed by the idea of the quantum N-portrait \cite{DvG13,FKN16}, the horizon wavefunction formalism \cite{Cas13,CGO16} and the dynamical particle-like description of microscopic black holes \cite{SpS16++,SpS16}.

 In the spirit of the above description, we make the ansatz of a static electrically charged matter source, such as an anisotropic fluid, located at the origin of spherical coordinates.
 The source, generating a charged black hole, needs to ensure regularity for both the electric and the matter sector without necessarily invoking strong coupling between the electric monopole and the graviton.
 This distinguishes our approach from the papers on NED mentioned earlier.
 For this reason, we conjecture that short-distance quantum fluctuations affect not only gravity but also electrodynamics in a distinctive manner.
+More precisely, we will consider two separate Lagrangians (one for the matter sector and one for the electric sector) rather than a single Lagrangian that involves the strong coupling of the source’s bare mass and charge.
 To put it another way, it is the existence of the minimal length $\vartheta$ that triggers the onset of NED corrections and, at the same time, removes the curvature singularity associated with the matter sector.
 The value of $\vartheta$ can be arbitrary, \textit{e.g.} the Planck length $\lpl$ or the minimal length of a string, but for our purposes we will choose $\vartheta = \lpl \sim 10^{-33} \mathrm{cm}$.
 Being that said, our charged matter source can be visualized as a self-sustained entity where quantum fluctuations prevent not only the matter field but also the electric field from diverging at the center.
 Along this line of reasoning, spacetime below the Planck length is essentially meaningless, as it cannot be tested experimentally, and thus, ultraviolet divergences are effectively avoided.
 Therefore, the space is divided into two distinct regions: a physically meaningful region for $r \geq \lpl$ and a physically meaningless region for $r < \lpl$.
 As we delve into the subject, intriguing phenomena become apparent regarding the behaviour of these objects within a cosmological background.